ASSESSMENT & AUTHORIZATION (A&A)

 To help secure information systems within the Federal government, including the critical infrastructure of the United States, TrustedQA uses established standardized assessment methods and procedures to assess the security controls in federal information systems.

-Our A&A / C&A processes will determine if security controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting the security requirements of the agency.
+Our A&A / C&A processes determine if security controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting the security requirements of the agency.

-TrustedQA assessments take into consideration the entire system, network, and application lifecycle from a security standpoint.
+TrustedQA's assessments take into consideration the entire system, network, and application lifecycle from a security standpoint.
 In short, the A&A / C&A process is a manual audit of policies, procedures, controls, and contingency planning.

-The outcome of the A&A / C&A process is to put together a collection of documents that describe the security posture of the systems, an evaluation of the risks, and recommendations for correcting deficiencies.
+The outcome of the A&A / C&A process is to put together a collection of documents that describes the security posture of the systems, an evaluation of the risks, and recommendations for correcting deficiencies.
 It is what’s known as a Certification Package.

-The Defense Information Assurance Certification and Accreditation Program (DIACAP) is currently being replaced across DoD with a new process named Risk Management Framework (RMF).
+The Defense Information Assurance Certification and Accreditation Program (DIACAP) is currently being replaced across DoD with a new process, Risk Management Framework (RMF).
 RMF’s goal is to develop and maintain the same Certification & Accreditation (C&A) process and control throughout the entire Federal Enterprise (DoD and civilian), allowing for greater inter-connectivity between agencies.

 Our skilled and experienced C&A Assessment Teams can help in many areas, including:

 “TrustedQA continues providing excellent testing resources who quickly exceed expectations in the GCCS-J Agile software development and test environment.
 Would recommend them to a team looking to augment staff with consistently high quality software testing support staff.”

 “Concur continuously uses TrustedQA to source ‘Quality’ candidates.
 Over the years we’ve been impressed at the personal attention TQA offers us; in particular to understand our business challenges so that only the top talent that meets our needs is sourced.”